apache/incubator-heron/website/content/docs/operators/configuration/config-intro.md

 * [Heron Topology Master](../tmaster)
 * [Heron Stream Manager](../stmgr)

-### Overriding Heron Configuration
+### Overriding Heron Internal Configuration

-Heron configuration is considered as internal for a cluster, and it is often discouraged to modify the configuration to suit one topology.
+The Heron configuration applies globally to a cluster.
+It is discouraged to modify the configuration to suit one topology.
-Currently, there are no interfaces supported to override heron configuration for a topology via heron client or other heron tools.
+It is not possible to override the Heron configuration for a topology via Heron client or other Heron tools.

 More on Heron's CLI tool can be found in [Managing Heron Topologies](../../../../heron-cli).